VijayTheGr8/Mitosis/README.md

-# Mitosis
+# Cancer

 ## Overview
-"Mitosis" is a p5.js project I created to replicate how mitosis behaves in the environment.
-This animation shows how mitosis is necessary for proper life and how cancerous cells form when mitosis is not performing as intended.
+"Cancer" is a p5.js project I created to replicate how cancer behaves in the environment.
+This animation shows how cell regulation is necessary for proper life and how cancerous cells form when this is not the case.

 ## Features
 * __Clicking__ will divide the cells into two daughter cells